The Song of the South Pacific: Fiji & the Mamanuca Islands

 The pool at the Sheraton Fiji

-By mid-morning, I was done working and we decided to walk down the beach and check out the Sheraton Fiji’s pool for a while.
-Later that afternoon we stopped for lunch at the Sheraton Denarau Villas on the walk back and then spent a little more time on our home turf at the Westin’s pool.
-It was a perfectly lazy day and exactly what the doctor ordered.
+By mid-morning, I’m done working so we walk down the beach and check out the Sheraton Fiji’s pool for a while.
+We stop for lunch at the Sheraton Denarau Villas on the walk back and then spend a little more time on our home turf at the Westin’s pool.

-That night we had our first decent sunset since it was raining the first night we arrived and cloudy by sunset time the night before.
-We walked back down to the Sheraton with a bottle of wine and a couple of glasses and parked ourselves in beachside lounge chairs to watch the show before heading down to the marina for dinner.
+That evening we get our first decent sunset of the trip (thanks to the previous days’ rain and clouds).
+We walk back down to the Sheraton with a bottle of wine and a couple of glasses and park ourselves in beachside lounge chairs to watch the show.

 South Sea Island Fiji Mamanucas